bdaralan/PokedexApp/README.md

 ## Status:
 * Still in working progress.
 * Have not yet to set constains.
+    + Some are programatically calculated.
-* Storyboard is set for iPhone 6s/7.
+    + Storyboard is set for iPhone 6s/7.

 ## Preview:
 <div>